CCTV INSPECTION SERVICES

 The CCTV is an in-line crawler that packs one heavy punch when it comes to inspections of pipes 6” – 96” in diameter.
 With its 360˚ pan & tilt and zero degree turning ability, it offers the maximum visibility and adaptability that is necessary for this line of work.

-The CCTV can travel 1,000LF from its insertion point and can track pipe grade, monitor temperature/pressure with its onboard sensors, and relays real time video back to a remote screen operated by our NASSCO certified technician.
-The crawler camera captures superior video resolution and can illuminate targets with bright LED lights or an auxiliary lamp for larger pipelines that requires more lighting.
-The video is carefully studied and recorded by our technician which can be downloaded by the customer via usb or media network.
+The CCTV can travel 1,000LF from its insertion point and can track pipe grade, monitor temperature/pressure with its onboard sensors, and relays real time video back to a remote screen operated by our NASSCO certified project manager The crawler camera captures superior video resolution and can illuminate targets with bright LED lights or an auxiliary lamp for larger pipelines that requires more lighting.
+The video is carefully studied and recorded by our project manager which can be downloaded by the customer via usb or media network.

 This Nationwide service comes with NASSCO certification and is available to anyone who requests it.

 Pipeline Inspection of Eight Inch PVC Sewer Main

 Roots coming in through a hole in the pipe